 NOTE 6: For clarity, the 5G DDNMF and its connections with other NFs, e.g. UDM, PCF are not depicted in the point-to-point and service-based architecture diagrams.
 For more information on ProSe architecture refer to TS 23.304 [128].

+NOTE X: For exposure of QoS monitoring information, direct interaction between UPF (L-PSA UPF) and Local NEF/Local AF can be supported via the Nupf interface, as described in TS 23.548 [130].